singlecla/singlecla/cla.md

 ### My Work

-When I make contributions of work that I have the legal right to license:
+When I open pull requests offering contributions of work that I have the legal right to license:

 1. I license the project steward to do everything with my work that would otherwise infringe all copyrights in it that I can license.